MieuxVoter/majority-judgment-library-go/README.md

 A Go library to deliberate using Majority Judgment.

-We use a score-based algorithm, for performance and scalability.
+We use a **score-based algorithm**, for performance and scalability.

 Supports billions of judgments and thousands of proposals per poll, if need be.